Lecture Notes in Cosmology: Einstein equations for tensor perturbations

 Again, the two $h(\eta, \mathbf k, \pm 2)$ satisfy the same Eq.~\eqref{GWeqconftime} as for $h_{+,\times}$.

-When we will discuss about the effect of GW on photon propagation and CMB we shall have then to deal with two directions: one is the GW direction $\hat k$ and the other is the photon direction of propagation, $\hat p$.
-In general a frame $\hat k = \hat z$ is chosen in order to simplify the calculations.
-But then, before taking the anti-Fourier transform and obtaining the physical quantities in the real space one has to remember of performing a rotation which brings $\hat k$ back in a generic direction.
+When we discuss the effect of GW on photon propagation and the CMB, we shall have to deal with two directions: one is the GW direction $\hat k$ and the other is the direction of photon propagation $\hat p$.
+The strategy to simplify the calculations is to choose a frame in which $\hat k = \hat z$.
+Afterwards, before taking the anti-Fourier transform and obtaining the physical quantities in real space, one must perform a rotation that brings $\hat k$ back in a generic direction.
 We shall see this in detail in Chapter \ref{Chap:CMBEvo}.